West Looe Playgroup and Nursery

 - PL13 2AR

 We have recently extended our opening hours and are now able to take babies from 3 months old until 5 years old, Monday to Friday, 8am to 6pm, for 49 weeks of the year.
 We also run term time only sessions for those parents that prefer this option.
-We have 2 dedicated rooms, one for the under 2's and one for our 3-5 year olds and cater for their individual needs as appropriate.
+We have 3 dedicated rooms, we have a baby room for the under 2's, a room for our 2-3 year olds and the term after the child turns 3 they go into the pre-school room for 3-4 year olds.
+The baby and 2-3 rooms have their own seperate sleep rooms.

 - Table of costs